davidrtorres/8-Week-SQL-Challenge/Case Study - Danny's Diner/Danny's Diner Case Study.md

 1. What is the total amount each customer spent at the restaurant?<br>
 2. How many days has each customer visited the restaurant?<br>
 3. What was the first item from the menu purchased by each customer?<br>
+4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+5. Which item was the most popular for each customer?
+6. Which item was purchased first by the customer after they became a member?
+7. Which item was purchased just before the customer became a member?
+8. What is the total items and amount spent for each member before they became a member?